What is forensic search and recovery?

 Forensic search and recovery is the use of forensic science and related skills, knowledge and experience to locate, recover and return deceased missing persons to their families, friends and communities.
 It is a continuation of the better known field of search and rescue.

-Some of these skills include diving, the use of technology (sonar, magnetometers, etc), rock climbing, and a number of others.
+Some of these skills include diving, the use of technology (sonar, magnetometers, etc), archaeological techniques, rock climbing, and a number of others.
 For historic cases such as those from World War II, a single case may require many hours of archival research to pin down where the search should be conducted.

 Is there really a need for this sort of work?